craftcms/docs/docs/6.x/upgrade.md

 If you haven’t already, consider spinning up a fresh Craft 6.x project.
 You’ll be able to get a sense for the new project structure without the pressure of plugin compatibility or deprecation warnings.

-- If you want to customize how Categories, Global Sets, and Tags are migrated, use the [`entrify/*` commands](/5.x/reference/cli.md#entrify) before you begin the upgrade.
+- Categories, Global Sets, and Tags are deprecated, and may be [entrified](https://craftcms.com/blog/entrification) during the upgrade!
+If you want to customize how they are migrated, use the [`entrify/*` commands](/5.x/reference/cli.md#entrify) in your 5.x project before you begin the upgrade.
 - Commit and deploy any final changes to your live environment
     - While project config schema is *mostly* consistent between 5.x and 6.x, we do not recommend attempting to merge changes across versions (i.e. from an a feature branch), especially during the alpha and beta.
 - Allow your queue to fully process.
 Consider running `ddev craft queue/run` if there are a lot of pending jobs and you can’t keep a browser open.